-The PBM also has a Home Delivery Pharmacy which lets you get certain Drugs by mail if you take them on a regular basis.
+The PBM also has a Home Delivery Pharmacy that lets you get certain Drugs by mail if you take them on a regular basis.
 You will need to contact the PBM to sign up when you first use the service.
-You can mail written prescriptions from your Doctor or have your Doctor send the prescription to the Home Delivery Pharmacy.
-Your Doctor may also call the Home Delivery Pharmacy.
-You will need to send in any Copayments, Deductible, or Coinsurance amounts that apply when you ask for a prescription or refill.
+You can have your Doctor send Prescriptions electronically, via fax or phone call, or you can submit written Prescriptions from your Doctor to the Home Delivery Pharmacy.